craftcms/docker/README.md

 ## Usage

 There are two main types of images: `php-fpm` for handling the web application, and `cli` for running queues and other Craft CLI commands.

-> Note: We purposely do not provide a web server image because that choice depends on your project needs.
-We do, however, provide examples illustrating how to use Nginx or Caddy with the `php-fpm` images.
+Additionally, we provide an `nginx` image, which combines `php-fpm` and `nginx` into a single image for simplicity and ease of development.

 This example uses a Docker [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to install composer dependencies inside a separate layer before copying them into the final image.